(1) This section is concerned with the variation of the rights of a class of members of a company where the company does not have a share capital.

 (b) where the company's articles contain no such provision, if the members of that class consent to the variation in accordance with this section.

 (3) This is without prejudice to any other restrictions on the variation of the rights.

-(4) The consent required for the purposes of this section on the part of the members of a class is—
+(4) The consent required for the purposes of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Commercial Property Standard Enquiries (CPSEs) are industry standard pre-contract enquiries used in commercial property transactions.
 CPSEs are endorsed by the British Property Federation and are free to use.
 The CPSEs include specific environmental enquiries at enquiry 15 and there are several